avarvany/fem1/README.md

 ## Acknowledgments

-Interneting Is Hard
+- Interneting Is Hard
-The Odin Project
+- The Odin Project
+- [Kawsar Ahmed Fahad](https://www.frontendmentor.io/profile/faha1999) - for reviewing my project and guiding me with a few tips to make this project even better!